futurice/vaskapp-backend/README.md

 Query parameters:

+* `userId` Integer.
+If specified, returned ratingCity is for the given user.
 * `cityId` Integer.
 If specified, returned ratingCity is for the given city.
 * `teamId` Integer.
 If specified, returned ratingTeam is for the given team.